4Geeks logo

 SimplicityPerformance

 Python was meant to be simple and easy.
-Here is the Python manifest:
+Here is the Python manifesto:

 https://en.wikipedia.org/wiki/Zen_of_Python

-Note: No more semicolons or curly brackets anymore, or declaring variables, or the confusing "this" functionality.
+Note: No more semicolons or curly brackets anymore, declaring variables, or the confusing this functionality.

 CommunityTools

-Python and Javascript complement each other.
-In terms of functionality, they have NOTHING in common, they don’t serve the same purpose, they don’t do the same things, they come from different backgrounds, etc.
+Python and JavaScript complement each other.
+In terms of functionality, they have NOTHING in common, they don’t serve the same purpose, they don’t do the same things, they come from different backgrounds.

 Data-types